 The annual budget serves as the foundation of the Town's financial planning and control.
 In addition to internal accounting controls, the Town also maintains budgetary controls to ensure compliance with provisions embodied in the annual appropriated budget approved by Town Council.
 The governing body adopts an annual budget for the General Fund by July 1 of each year, after advertising and public hearing and as required by §15.2-2503 of the Code of Virginia, as amended.
-A budget for the proprietary fund is not required under the Code of Virginia, but a budget for this fund is prepared and tracked by the Town.
-The budget appropriation resolution adopted by Town Council places legal restrictions on expenditures at the departmental level.
+A budget for the proprietary fund is also prepared and tracked by the

+Town.
+The budget appropriation resolution places legal restrictions on expenditures at the departmental level.
 Budget transfers between departments and requests for supplemental appropriations require action by the governing body.
 Budget-to-actual comparisons for the General Fund are provided in this report in Schedules 1 and 2.

-MAJOR INITIATIVES FOR FISCAL YEAR 2017
+MAJOR INITIATIVES FOR FISCAL YEAR 2018